sohkamyung/sohkamyung.github.io/reviews/fiction/2023/20231212-BigBookCyberpunk.md

 - “Helicopter Story” (2020) by Isabel Fall: two soldiers in a helicopter are on a mission.
 For better performance, they now 'sexually identify' themselves as an attack helicopter, so they can act and react as if the helicopter was a natural part of themselves (like clothing and sexual behaviours become a natural part of the sex you identify yourself as).
 That may become important when they come under attack at the end of their mission.
 - “Lena” (2021) by qntm: on the history of one of the first human brains to be uploaded and simulated in an environment: how it reacts to being simulated, copied and instantiated at various future times to perform different tasks.

-## Society: stories where technology forms the relationship between the person and society.
+**Society**: stories where technology forms the relationship between the person and society.

 - “Time Considered as a Helix of Semi-Precious Stones” (1968) by Samuel R. Delany: a crook hopes to score big by offloading some precious items while evading capture.
 Special Services, with their ability to anticipate his moves, is hot on his heels, but if he can evade capture, he may well be on his way to the top of his game.
 - “Cyberpunk” (1983) by Bruce Bethke: the title may be a play on the words, but the story is about a group of punks who are brilliant programmers and, with the help of an enhanced gadget, hack systems at will.
 But their game is up when parents discover what they do, and now the only thing one of them can do is wait to be rescued.